Numbers have always played a part in my eating disorder. What I realize now is playing the numbers game can be dangerous to ED recovery.

 Those looming numbers in ED recovery…

 When I approached the dreaded 40th birthday I found myself once again staring a number in the face.
-I had been in and out of various levels of treatment for an eating disorder that at best stood at bay and was “controlled’ and at worst led me to very dark and lonely places.
-I had trudged through recovery and pieced together a life together with an amazing husband.
+I’d been in and out of various levels of treatment for an eating disorder that at best stood at bay and was “controlled’ and at worst led me to very dark and lonely places.
+I’d trudged through recovery and pieced together a life together with an amazing husband.
 We built a family that looked nothing like the one I created in my head.
 Yet, I loved it.

 Numbers still threatened to undermine my ED recovery.

 Honestly, I wasn’t sure there was any other way.